-This installation manual contains important information that should be followed when installing the M-WRG-II M-U2 installation kit for the M-WRG-II series of ventilation units.
+This installation manual contains important information that should be followed when installing the M-WRG-M/MB-U2 installation kit for the M-WRG-S... ventilation units.

 - ▶ Read all the instructions carefully before installing the kit to avoid possible risks and mistakes. - ▶ When assembly is complete, give these instructions to the home owner, caretaker or property manager. - ► These instructions are part of the product.
 Keep the instructions in a safe place for future reference.